-strategy "They are creating this phony moral panic about LGBTQ people to whip people up into a frenzy and divide people further, said? morarise state Rep. Carlos Guillern openly gas.
+strategy "They are creating this phony moral panic about LGBTQ people to whip people up into a frenzy and divide people further, said Femocratic state Rep. Carlos Guillern openly gas."

-Whet state's first openly gas.

-Whet nist wins reelection could be no part on whether his cultury proposach has crossover appeal as the proposach has cr up LGBTQ advocates and their allies, who are highly motivated to take him people are uncomfortable with the dis-cussion around gender identity that has taken place in recent years, and he can use that to his political advantage.
+Whet State's first openly gas and state with the state's first openly gas.
+In the state's first openly gas and the state's first openly gas and up LGBTQ advocates and their allies, who are highly motivated to take him people are uncomfortable with the dis-cussion around gender identity that has taken place in recent years, and he can use that to his political advantage.
 "They talk about pansexualism and all this stuff," DeSantis said during a re-cent rally for conservative school board candidates.
-"I'm just thinking... "mag-ine what our elderly, they don't know what any of this stuff is.
+"I'm just thinking ... "mag-ine what our elderly, they don't know what any of this stuff is.
 It's weird that you would even be talking about it."
 But Smith, the head of Equality Flori-da, said acceptance of transgender peo-ple is growing and will only increase.
 "This conversation reminds me of the conversation around marriage equality," Smith said.
 "We lost 38 states in a row before the tide changed."
 Young people are especially sympa-